-As in the case of the non-parameterized patterns technique, the total number of possible combinations of patterns is $2^{|P|}$ .
-The subset of them that gives us the highest bytecode size reduction is stored in the dictionary, whose structure is however slightly different compared to the one used in the non-parameterized pattern discovery technique.
+As in the case of the nonparameterized patterns technique, the total number of possible combinations of patterns is $2^{|P|}$.
+The subset of them that gives us the highest bytecode size reduction is stored in the dictionary, whose structure is, however, slightly different from the one used in the nonparameterized pattern discovery technique.
 Specifically, the dictionary is still a table of characters.
-Each table element holds a pattern instruction opcode or operand and there are elements that contain the END\OF\PATTERN character.
+Each table element holds a pattern instruction opcode or operand and there are elements that contain the END_OF_PATTERN character.
 The wildcards are not stored in the pattern.
 Instead of wasting one table element for storing a value that signifies the existence of a wildcard, we only spend 1 bit.
 Specifically, for patterns of maximum length K we use $\lceil (K-2)/8 \rceil$ table elements at the beginning of each pattern to encode the positions of the wildcards within it.
-Recall that the patterns produced by AC do not contain wildcards in their first and last bytes; hence, a pattern of maximum length K may contain at most K-2wildcards.
-Then, the value of the i-th bit of a table element that encodes the positions of wildcards within the pattern is 1, if the pattern contains a wildcard in the i-th position.
-Hence, for patterns of maximum length 10 we use 1 extra table element.
-Similarly, for patterns whose length is between 11 and 18, we use 2 extra table elements and so on.
-In the original bytecode the occurrences of a pattern are substituted by a character (i.e., one byte) that indexes the dictionary elements that encode the positions of wildcards within the patterns.
+Recall that the patterns produced by AC do not contain wildcards in their first and last bytes; hence, a pattern of maximum length K may contain at most K - 2 wildcards.
+Then, the value of the ith bit of a table element that encodes the positions of wildcards within the pattern is 1, if the pattern contains a wildcard in the ith position.
+Hence, for patterns of maximum length 10, we use one extra table element.
+Similarly, for patterns whose length is between 11 and 18, we use two extra table elements, and so on.
+In the original bytecode, the occurrences of a pattern are substituted by a character (i.e., 1 byte) that indexes the dictionary elements that encode the positions of wildcards within the patterns.
 The indexing byte is followed by the actual values of these wildcards.
 As indexing characters we use unused bytecode instruction opcodes [4].